junxit/us-congress-code/title-15/chapter-2/sec-57c.md

 ### Restriction on Use of Funds To Cancel Registration of Trademarks

-Section 18 of Pub.
-L. 96–252 prohibited the Federal Trade Commission from using any funds authorized to be appropriated to carry out this subchapter for fiscal year 1980, 1981, or 1982 (or 1983 as extended by Pub.
+Pub.
+L. 96–252, § 18, May 28, 1980, 94 Stat.
+391, prohibited the Federal Trade Commission from using any funds authorized to be appropriated to carry out this subchapter for fiscal year 1980, 1981, or 1982 (or 1983 as extended by Pub.
 L. 97–377, title I § 101(d), Dec.
 21, 1982, 96 Stat.
 1870), under this section, for the purpose of taking any action under 15 U.S.C.
 1064 with respect to the cancellation of the registration of any mark on the ground that such mark has become the common descriptive name of an article or substance.

 ### Restriction on Use of Funds Respecting Study, Investigation, or Prosecution of any Agricultural Cooperative or Study or Investigation of any Agricultural Marketing Orders

-Section 20 of Pub.
-L. 96–252 prohibited the Federal Trade Commission from using any funds authorized to be appropriated to carry out this subchapter for fiscal year 1980, 1981, or 1982 (or 1983 as extended by Pub.
+Pub.
+L. 96–252, § 20, May 28, 1980, 94 Stat.
+393, prohibited the Federal Trade Commission from using any funds authorized to be appropriated to carry out this subchapter for fiscal year 1980, 1981, or 1982 (or 1983 as extended by Pub.
 L. 97–377, title I § 101(d), Dec.
 21, 1982, 96 Stat.
 1870), under this section, for the purpose of conducting any study, investigation, or prosecution of any agricultural cooperative for any conduct which, because of the provisions of the Capper-Volstead Act (7 U.S.C.
 291 et seq.), was not a violation of any Federal antitrust Act or this subchapter or for the purpose of conducting any study or investigation of any agricultural marketing orders.